 Claysville is a tiny borough located in the state of Pennsylvania.
 With a population of 718 people and two associated neighborhoods, Claysville is the 901st largest community in Pennsylvania.
-Claysville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Claysville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Also of interest is that Claysville has more people living here who work in computers and math than 95% of the places in the US.